 We ate from a set menu, given the date, but it usually offers light bites from 12 – 9pm daily, lunch from 12 – 4pm on Monday – Saturday, and classics (which are a little bit heavier and suitable for dinner) from 12 – 8.30pm daily.
 On a Sunday they also have an extraordinary looking Sunday Brunch.

 Copper Blossom is primarily a bar, and serves a huge array of drinks with an impressive list of cocktails.
 I opted for gin and tonic (of course) but you can never go wrong with a Cosmo, if you’re undecided on what to opt for on the cocktail menu!

 Foundry 39 was another of our great finds.
 We went for lunch on the day after we arrived.
 It had similarities to Copper Blossom in that it had a huge selection of cocktails and craft beers.
-I also love that they offer Edinburgh’s residents a Deliveroo service – it’d be dangerous if I lived there!
+They also offer Edinburgh’s residents a Deliveroo service – it’d be dangerous if I lived there!

 I had the cheese burger and sweet potato fries which were delightful.
-I noticed quite a lot of small friendship groups in there and in many ways this is the ideal place for a friend meet-up.
+There were quite a lot of small friendship groups in there and in many ways this is the ideal place for a friend meet-up.
 I felt Copper Blossom was a great date night/first date location.

 What to do